The ultimate guide to shipping container condensation treatment options.

 A lined and insulated shipping container is a very good quality option and if done well should offer a very long term solution (10 years +) for your container.
 This is an option we can offer at the majority of our depots, and its also a job that a relatively competent DIY-er can take on.

 In basic terms, a frame is built inside the container, and ply sheets (or any other wall surface / paneling of your choice can be used) are fixed to this frame.
-The cavity (gap) between the internal wall and the outer shell of the shipping container is stuffed with insulation material (rock-wool as a basic option but any insulation material can be used).
+The cavity (gap) between the internal wall and the outer shell of the shipping container is stuffed with insulation material (rock-wool as a basic option that’s cheap and performs very well) but any insulation material can be used.
 This dramatically slows the rate at which heat escapes from the container, which if built well will prevent the condensation forming.
-Even if not built / insulated well the internal roof paneling will prevent any condensation reaching the cargo space.
+Even if not built / insulated properly the internal roof paneling will prevent any condensation reaching the cargo space.

 Specs and costs can vary a lot as we can vary the paneling type and thickness, and the insulation material can also be customised.
 (One customer may want an expensive, but thin insulation materiel to help us maximise internal space for a specific item or container use, another customer may just want the most cost effective option.)
 As a rough guide though this is one of the more expensive options out there in terms of upfront cost.
 We would estimate a ball park cost of £1000 per 20ft container / per 20ft section if we are to offer a ply line and insulate option, or circa £500 in raw materials costs if taking this on yourself.